occlum/occlum/README.md

         "default_stack_size": "4MB",
         // The max size of memory allocated by brk syscall "default_heap_size": "16MB",
-        // The max size of memory by mmap syscall "default_mmap_size": "32MB"
+        // The max size of memory by mmap syscall (OBSOLETE.
+Users don't need to modify this field.
+Keep it only for compatibility)
+        "default_mmap_size": "32MB"
     },
     // Entry points